genelet/determined/README.md

 HCL is a key component of Hashicorp’s cloud infrastructure automation tools, such as Terraform.
 Its robust support for configuration and expression syntax gives it the potential to serve as a server-side format.
 For instance, it could replace the backend programming language in low-code/no-code platforms.
 However, the current  [HCL library](https://pkg.go.dev/github.com/hashicorp/hcl/v2)  does not fully support some data types, such as  _map_  and  _interface_, which limits its usage.

-To address this, we have developed a new Go package,  [determined](https://github.com/genelet/determined), which implements marshal and unmarshal functions for HCL, akin to those for  [JSON](https://pkg.go.dev/encoding/json).

-In this article, we will explore how to encode objects into HCL data.
-The decoding of HCL, including data with dynamic schemas, will be discussed in a subsequent article.

 ## 2.2 Encoding Map

 Here is an example to encode object with package  _gohcl_.